{user_name}

 The blue rings with glowing tails represent the radar pulses traveling at 300,000 km/s, shown here greatly slowed down.

-The signals start at the lower sensor, are reflected at the upper one, and return synchronously at equal distance or with a time offset at different distances.
+The signals start at the lower sensor, are reflected at the upper one, and return synchronously when distances are equal, or with a time offset when distances differ.

 This illustrates the principle of time-of-flight measurement.

 If a sensor moves, green rings light up to mark the tolerance range.
-This is the allowable margin in which one sensor may move independently of the other.
+This is the allowed margin in which one sensor may move independently of the other.

-If the radar sensors move offset from each other, they produce different measurements and the boundary lines change from green through orange to red.
+If the radar sensors move offset from each other, they provide different readings and the boundary lines change from green to orange to red.

-If the difference between the sensors exceeds the tolerance range, the measurement breaches the limit line.
-An alert is triggered immediately and the LED tubes flash red.
+If the difference between the sensors exceeds the tolerance range, the measurement breaks the boundary line.
+An alarm is triggered immediately, and the LED tubes blink red.

 Games & Easter Egg

-In the first game, inspired by “Beer Pong,” the aim is to throw a virtual ball into a “cup” of markings with a sensor movement-touch sensitivity is required!
+In the first game, inspired by “Beer Pong,” the player must use a sensor movement to throw a virtual ball into a “cup” made of markers - fingertip precision required!

-In the second game, “Space Egg,” the player controls a hen (sensor marker) and must position it over an egg (color stripe) to hatch it.
-The player who hatches their chick first (stripe color change from red to green) wins.
+In the second game, “Space Egg,” the player controls a hen (sensor marker) and must position it over an egg (color stripe) to incubate it.
+The first to hatch their chick (stripe color change from red to green) wins.

 The Easter Egg reveals a beautiful rainbow running light that flows like falling drops of color from top to bottom.
 It is activated when the sensors are moved against each other for several seconds.

-Radar Demonstrator Project LED Tube Acrylic Tube WS2812 ECO and Radar Sensors
+Project Radar Demonstrator LED Tube Acrylic WS2812 ECO and Radar Sensors

-Exhibition exhibits, functional models and trade show models made of wood and acrylic with water, LED strips and display for the trade show
+Trade show exhibits, functional models and trade show models made of wood and acrylic glass with water, LED strips and display for the trade show

 Ooh, Aah, Wow!
 Customer magnets for your trade show booth.

-The Glaser engineering office develops and manufactures custom exhibition exhibits.
-As eye-catchers they attract visitors' attention at your booth with a curious “Ooh”.
-The benefits of your product become clear and tangible on the demonstration model with an amazed “Aah”.
-With a final “Wow!” you, your product and your brand remain memorable.
+The Glaser engineering office develops and manufactures custom trade show exhibits.
+As eye-catchers they draw visitors' attention to your booth with a curious “Ooh”.
+The benefits of your product become clear and tangible on the demonstration model with an astonished “Aah”.
+With a final “Wow!” you, your product and your brand remain in their minds.

-Trade fair model made of wood and acrylic with sensor and display to visualize measurements through water, granulate and Teflon
+Trade fair model made of wood and acrylic glass with sensor and display to visualize measurements through water, granules and Teflon

 To ensure smooth production of the trade show model, the entire model was designed in detail in 3D.

-Two matte-transparent columns integrate perfectly into the clean, white design of the booth and make the upper sensors appear to float.
-The vivid light effects in the columns visualize the radar signals and draw visitors' attention.
+Two matte-transparent columns seamlessly integrate into the stand’s clean white design and make the upper sensors appear to float.
+The columns’ vivid light effects visualize the radar signals and attract visitors’ attention.

-An elegant, black base highlights the two SYMEO radar sensors on a dark surface and makes them stand out optimally through contrast.
-The lower sensors are supported by ergonomically designed stainless steel tube segments that invite interaction.
+An elegant black base highlights the two SYMEO radar sensors on a dark surface, using contrast to showcase them optimally.
+The lower sensors are supported by ergonomically designed stainless-steel tube segments that invite interaction.

-A square viewing window in the base allows a view of the connected Siemens PLC control, establishing the industrial application context.
+A square viewing window in the base provides a view of the connected Siemens PLC, establishing the industrial application context.

 Project Radar Demonstrator 3D Model Base Construction

-The construction of the LED tube presented a particular challenge: an aluminum tube that simultaneously serves as the carrier for the LEDs, a ventilated heatsink, and a cable conduit gives the column the necessary stability.
-In addition, two acrylic tubes acting as diffusers to gently scatter the LED light were integrated.
-With this combination, both functional and aesthetic requirements had to be met.
+The construction of the LED tube posed a particular challenge: an aluminum tube that simultaneously serves as the LED carrier, a ventilated heat sink and a cable channel gives the column the required stability.
+In addition, two acrylic tubes acting as diffusers were integrated to gently spread the LED light.
+This combination had to meet both functional and aesthetic demands.

-Project Radar Demonstrator 3D Model LED Tube Mount ConstructionProject Radar Demonstrator 3D Model Stainless Steel Tube Connector Construction
+Project Radar Demonstrator 3D Model LED Tube Bracket ConstructionProject Radar Demonstrator 3D Model Stainless Steel Tube Connector Construction

 Software & Electronics & Mechanics